 I pitched my idea to Lee Calcote and in his usual supportive form, he was as excited as I was about the session.
 A brainstorm session led to creating an entire presentation with suggestions from Lee.
-The Layer5 community offers a number of resources to contributors, including these two decks (Meshery - The Service Mesh Management Plane and Layer5 - The Service Mesh Community that I drew from as a basis for a personalized presentation and demonstration to my new team.
+The Layer5 community offers a number of resources to contributors, including these two decks (Meshery - the cloud native management plane and Layer5 that I drew from as a basis for a personalized presentation and demonstration to my new team.

 When the day arrived to present the concepts of service meshes, Meshery, and other cloud native initiatives to my team, I held a Google Meet with a full attendance.
 I started the session with a reader’s digest version of microservices and service meshes to set the stage for any newcomers to the world of cloud native, I went on to elaborate on Layer5 ‘s contributions to the CNCF landscape and the SMI project.
 This was followed by an in-depth discussion on data planes, control planes, and management planes.
 I spoke at-length about Meshery’s functionality including, its features for facilitating the benchmarking, interoperability and standardization of service meshes.
 I wrapped up the session with some insider tips that I have learned in my months as an open source contributor in the Layer5 community.
 In the stream of feedback received from my colleagues, the session seems to have been a success.